wishcastr/wishcastr/app/views/api_documentation/api_documentation.md

 ### Response
-if authentication is needed but not  given
+If authentication is not  given
 ```javascript
 {"error":"not authorized"}
 ```